Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 Part of the reason that self-care is routinely neglected in professional preparation for a career in applied behavior analysis may be that it hasn’t actually been a recognized profession for all that long.

-In fact, in a handful of states, you still don’t need to undergo any sort of evaluation or professional preparation to work as a behavior analyst.
+In fact, in a handful of states, you still don’t need to undergo any evaluation or professional preparation to work as a behavior analyst.
 No licensing laws exist.
-Only the demands of insurance companies for qualifications for reimbursement make earning the BCBA® a de facto requirement.
+Only the demands of insurance companies for qualifications for reimbursement make earning the BCBA a de facto requirement.

-At the same time, an explosion in demand has surged throughout the country.
-As the only scientifically validated treatment for Autism Spectrum Disorder (ASD), applied behavior analysts are needed to cope with the explosion of diagnoses.
-In schools, in private practice, and in healthcare facilities, ABAs are thrown into various silos without the benefits of a larger community of supports already in place.
+At the same time, demand has surged nationwide.
+As one of the most extensively researched and evidence-based interventions for Autism Spectrum Disorder (ASD), applied behavior analysts are needed to cope with the explosion of diagnoses.
+In schools, in private practice, and in healthcare facilities, ABAs are thrown into various silos without the benefits of a larger community of support already in place.

 This uneven career landscape has left BACB as the primary source for guidance in ABA education.
 But you’ll only find any reference to self-care in the organization’s guidelines for supervisor training.